 This is one of the most private struggles people bring to treatment, and one of the most misunderstood.
 The goal of this page is not to moralize.
 It is to describe the pattern honestly and explain what actually helps when use has become compulsive.

-When Pornography Use Becomes a Clinical Problem
+When Does Pornography Use Become a Clinical Problem?

 Use is not automatically a problem.
 What matters is whether it is compulsive and harmful.
 The clinical question is about loss of control and consequences, not a fixed number of hours or a moral judgment.
 Common signs include: